-Among continents, Europe sold the highest dollar worth of exported Brussels sprouts during 2018 with shipments valued at $93.6 million or roughly half (50.6%) of the worldwide total.
-Close behind at 42.8% were North American exporters while 3% of worldwide Brussels sprouts shipments originated from Africa.
-Lower percentages came from exporters in Latin America (2.2%) excluding Mexico but including the Caribbean, Oceania (0.8%) mostly Australia, then Asia (0.1%).
+Among continents, suppliers in North America sold the highest dollar worth of exported Brussels sprouts during 2021 with shipments valued at $136.4 million or more than half (53.1%) of the worldwide total.
+In second place at 39.6% were exporters in Europe while another 4% of worldwide Brussels sprouts shipments originated from Africa.

 For research purposes, the 6-digit Harmonized Tariff System code prefix is 070420 for fresh or chilled Brussels sprouts.